a-h-i/evaluator/evaluator_worker/README.md

 Cmake build types `RELEASE`, `DEBUG` and `PROFILE` the default is `DEBUG`.
 Please only install the `RELEASE` version.

+# Testing
+execute `make test` in the build directory

+## Notes about testing
+Requires that redis and postgresql are running on localhost with default config.
+Also requires:
+  - project with id 1 spec type java 1_8 and subtype JUNIT_4 exists.

 # Installing
 after building `cd` into the build directory and run `make install` you may need to be super user/root.